ABP is the UK's largest and leading rail-connected ports group, with a UK-wide network capable of handling every conceivable type of cargo.

-ABP’s locations in Hull, Immingham, Barry and Hams Hall benefit from onsite rail terminals.
+ABP’s port locations in Hull, Immingham and Barry benefit from onsite rail terminals.
 They offer a wide range of services from logistics to storage, and from stock control to container repairs and de-stuffing to lifting and handling.

-These four terminals are in the UK’s best-connected areas by rail, and from here goods can travel across the country, including all types of cargo, from cars to containers to aggregates.
+These three terminals are in the UK’s best-connected areas by rail, and from here goods can travel across the country, including all types of cargo, from cars to containers to aggregates.

 For more information about our locations and the services we offer, please get in touch with our rail expert, Lee Armstrong, at [email protected]